GeoXRO/Online-Collaborative-Whiteboard/README.md

 -Server: Manages connections, handles client messages, and broadcasts drawing data to all connected clients.
 -Client: A JavaFX-based GUI that allows users to draw on the whiteboard and communicate with the server.
 -Shared Whiteboard: All clients can see each other's drawing actions in real time.

+How the Application Works
+Server Side:

+-The WhiteboardServer listens for incoming client connections.
+-Each new client creates a ClientHandler thread that handles communication between the server and the client.
+-When the server receives drawing data from a client (e.g., coordinates of the lines), it broadcasts the data to all connected clients.

+Client Side:

+-The WhiteboardClient application creates a JavaFX canvas where users can draw.
+-When a user draws, the client sends the drawing coordinates (start and end points) to the server.
+-The server then broadcasts this data to all connected clients, allowing them to see the drawing in real-time.